-- If the behavior occurs for the first time the teacher, student, principal will conference.
+• If the behavior occurs for the first time the teacher, student, principal will conference.
 Parents will be notified of the conference.
-Depending on the offense, the parent may be requested to attend the conference.
-An automatic detention will be served. - If the behavior occurs a second time, the parent will be called in for a conference.
+Depending on the offense,

+- If the behavior occurs a second time, the parent will be called in for a conference.
 An in-school suspension will be served - If the behavior occurs a third time, the pastor will be informed in addition to the above.
 Possible in school suspension - If the behavior occurs a fourth time, the pastor will be included in the conference.
-Possible out in school suspension or withdrawal
+Possible out in school suspension or withdrawal - Cheating, plagiarism, and the use of Artificial Intelligence may result in a grade of 0.